deletedcu/angular-demo/lectures/day-3/angular-universal.md

 First, we'll need to create a new project with the Angular CLI called `first-angular-universal`.
 If you can't remember how to do this, use the earlier lessons for reference.

 Now, let's bring Angular Universal into the picture.
-In order to do this, we'll need something you have probably seen before: a Node server.
+In order to do this, we'll need to bring in something we've avoided all this time we were building our Angular front-ends: a Node back-end.

 1) We need to install the `platform-server` package and the `ts-node` package that allow us to run `node` on a TypeScript file.
 Enter the `first-angular-universal` directory in the terminal and run the following command: